 A similar motivation likely fueled everyone else to keep calm and work around any problems of their own.
 Even on performance day itself, there were complications that arose.
 They forgot to bring along the mallets needed for the yangqins and one of the zhongruan strings snapped.
 To quote Xie Yunyin (22S06M), “These kinds of mishaps always happen so I think we were mentally prepared, and it was great that everyone kept their cool and did not let that affect our performance.”

 Particularly, this year’s SYF showcase was done through an online format with new guidelines.
 One such guideline included a reduction of the number of pieces the orchestra had to play from two to one.
 While things were less stressful as a result, the loss of the usual “manic energy” during SYF practices, as well as the lack of a true audience, led to the feeling of a more “muted” performance compared to that of previous years.
 The cap on the number of performers on stage also lowered the amount of bonding time between CCA members who were participating in the showcase and those who weren’t.
-According to Justin Chen (21A01C), “the only noticeable difference would be the safety distancing measures implemented because I cannot interact with my friends from other orchestras after our performance”.

 Even so, the inspirational ideals of self-sacrifice, cooperation and “pushing through” to make a performance happen resonated heavily with every orchestra member.
 The entire process of (and we quote Justinian Guan from 21S03F) “piecing together “scraps of music” into one complete piece and watching everyone work hard and improve” was nothing short of satisfying.
 2021’s SYF Presentation might have been a little different from what the members of RJCO were used to, but it was definitely an unforgettable closure to their last SYF Presentation.